 We know everyone learns at a different pace.
 Our Learning Strategies teachers work closely with subject teachers to provide curriculum support that ensures effective learning strategies are implemented to facilitate successful academic outcomes and maximises learning potential.

 A variety of learning strategies are used in mainstream classes and in small groups to facilitate differentiated curriculum.
 Specialist assessments are arranged for any boy who requires in-depth assessment.
-The information gained is disseminated to staff with recommendations about adapting instruction in Learning Commons.
+The information gained is disseminated to staff with recommendations about adapting instruction in the Learning Commons.

-Under the supervision of the Learning Strategies Coordinator, Ms Christine McIntosh, the Middle School Study Club runs three mornings before school, and one afternoon after school, each week.
+Under the supervision of the Learning Strategies Coordinator, Ms Christine McIntosh, the Middle Years Study Club runs three mornings before school, and one afternoon after school, each week.
 This provides students with the opportunity to undertake private revision, meet with peers for group work or work closely with Ms McIntosh on areas of the curriculum they find challenging.

-Boys appointed to these positions have specific roles and responsibilities (or portfolios) and meet as a team on a regular basis and develop their leadership skills to ensure they leave a positive legacy for the Middle School.
+Boys appointed to these positions have specific roles and responsibilities (or portfolios) and meet as a team on a regular basis and develop their leadership skills to ensure they leave a positive legacy.
 Further leadership opportunities for boys in Year 7 and Year 8 include Library Committee, Charity Committee, Student Voice and Environment Committee.

 We firmly believe that leadership is something that can be nurtured and learnt through these opportunities.
 Our mentoring and training programs aim to develop leadership skills and capabilities in all our boys.

 The Norris Family Library

-The Middle School Library provides a current and vibrant collection of recreational reading materials of fiction, true stories and biographies, graphic novels and picture books.
+The Norris Family Library provides a current and vibrant collection of recreational reading materials of fiction, true stories and biographies, graphic novels and picture books.
 The Library also subscribes to a collection of e-audio and e-books to support students that prefer reading in different formats, or need audio support with their reading.